-Synovetin OA[®] is intended for the durable relief of chronic canine elbow osteoarthritis pain through the reduction of synovial inflammation.
+Synovetin OA® is intended to provide both the durable relief of chronic osteoarthritis pain through the reduction of synovial inflammation, and to address OA progression through the reduction of pro-inflammatory macrophages.

 WARNINGS

 Not for use in humans.
 Keep this and all medications out of reach of children.
 Consult a physician in case of accidental injection or ingestion by humans.